arachnetech/homebridge-mqttthing/README.md

 `onlineValue` - configure a specific value representing that an accessory is online (received through `getOnline`).
 If not specified, the configured *on* value will be used to represent an online state (i.e. `onValue` if configured, otherwise **1** with `integerValue: true` or **true** with `integerValue: false`).

+In mqttthing versions before 1.0.23, receiving any value not matching the configured 'on value' for a Boolean characteristic turned it off.
+From 1.0.23, the received message must match the offValue to turn off a characteristic.
+To turn off on any value except the onValue, omit configuration of offValue.

+From version 1.0.23, mqttthing will not publish a message for a Boolean characteristic turning off if no offValue is configured.

 ### Accessory Information

 The following configuration settings may be specified if required to change information service content: